damolinx/vscode-bookmarks/README.md

 ### Drag and Drop

 Editors can be dragged onto the tree, and they will be bookmarked.
-Additionally, it is also possible to drag items between categories to **move** them around.
+Additionally, it is also possible to drag items between categories to move them around.
 When a bookmark is created this way, the current line information is not captured.

 ### Tree

-There is a `+` button available on every category node (`Global`, `Workspace`) that bookmarks the currently active editor.
+There is a `+` button available on every category node (`Global`, `Workspace`) that bookmarks the location in the active editor.

 ## Removing One or All Bookmarks

 ### Commands

-There are two commands available: `Bookmarks: Remove All (Global)` and `Bookmarks: Remove All (Workspace)`.
+There are two commands available: **Bookmarks: Remove All (Global)** and **Bookmarks: Remove All (Workspace)**.

 #### Programmatic access